fatimamahate/make_the_grade/README.md

 * Input target (if user hasn't already done so)
 * Check what data is already in the database
 * Input assessment data in a consecutive manner
-* Find out how much they need iin each of the remaining exams to reach target.
 * Find out if they have reached/exceeded target.

 ## Features
-1. A welcome message to user.
+1. It begins with a welcome message to user.
     1. Asks user for School ID - A thank you message pops up for correct id
-    2. Asks user for User ID - A thank you message pops up for correct id
+    2. Asks user for User ID - A thank you message pops up for correct id and id for the user
-2.
+2. User is asked if they are adding an assessment score or if they are simply viewing the grades they have.
+    1. User clicks 1 - they would like to add a score
+    2. User clicks 2 - they would like to view their data
+3.
 ## Design

 ## Technologies Used